philipwindeyer/dotfiles/windows/README.md

 - Reset "default location" for `Desktop`, `Documents`, `Pictures`, etc (from ~/<user>/OneDrive/Documents to ~/<user>/Documents)
   - Backup registry: https://support.microsoft.com/en-us/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692
   - Then Follow: https://support.microsoft.com/en-gb/topic/operation-to-change-a-personal-folder-location-fails-in-windows-ffb95139-6dbb-821d-27ec-62c9aaccd720

+### Preliminary PowerShell and winget upgrade

+Before running the automated setup, some preliminary steps (detailed in [Manual one-time steps](#manual-one-time-steps)) must take place first.
+They are;

+- Install PowerShell 7+ via the Microsoft Store GUI
+- Install the latest winget [from here](https://apps.microsoft.com/detail/9NBLGGH4NNS1)

+The stock version of PowerShell that comes with Windows 11 is "Windows PowerShell v5" specifically, is outdated, and unmaintained but still the defacto version of PowerShell supplied with Windows 11 out of the box.
+The same applies to winget (or "App Installer").
+The stock version is outdated and needs to be updated before it can run

 ## Debugging